lindo001/Zoe-s-I.D.E.A/README.md

 - [ ] Be able to open by runing a bash script
 - [ ] Be able to give out random Quick tips
-- [ ] Be able to open by runing a bash script
 - [ ] Be able to interact with some apps - open apps like intellij